You probably know that Universal Analytics (GA3 or UA) and Google Analytics 4 (GA4) use different data models.

 Ecommerce data in UA gives you insights into products with a high (or low) number of sales, the average revenue, the number of products per transaction, your online store’s conversion rate or changes, and trends in transactions and revenue over time.

-In GA4, ecommerce reports seem to provide much less information than what’s currently in Universal Analytics.
+GA4 lacks the enhanced ecommerce module available in UA.
+Ecommerce reports in GA4 seem to provide much less information than what Universal Analytics offered.
 For example, the lack of product-level custom dimensions in GA4 can surprise you if you depend heavily on ecommerce.
+Additionally, GA4 lacks some important metrics for measuring item-level performance that were previously available – Add-to-detail and Buy-to-detail rate.

 Due to the different conversion model, you will need to head to Google Tag Manager (GTM) if you want to track more complex conversions like click-to-call or purchases.
 It requires technical knowledge to go in and set them up.
 This can be especially tricky for ecommerce site owners who may need to track multiple complex conversions.